MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Switzerland/swiss-general-ledger-accounts.md

   - "fr-ch"
 ---
 # Swiss General Ledger Accounts
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] includes Swiss enhancements to general ledger accounts.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> includes Swiss enhancements to general ledger accounts.
 This allows you to do the following:

 -   Maintain the foreign currency balances of a bank account in the general ledger.